drets/drets.github.io/src/posts/conditionals.md

 <div class="note">
 If she wasn't so smart, she would not have passed her exam.
 If I wasn't so brave, I wouldn't have jumped with a parachute.
-She would have passed her exam if she wasn't so stupid.
+She would have passed her exam if she hadn't been so stupid.
 </div>